Seek Returns logo

 Min

-AKAM vs. JBL: A comparison of their Operating Margin against their respective Software - Infrastructure and Hardware, Equipment & Parts industry benchmarks.
+AKAM vs. JBL: A comparison of their Operating Profit Margin (TTM) against their respective IT Services and Electronic Equipment, Instruments & Components industry benchmarks.

 Profitability at a Glance